 Once you’ve passed through Diepenheim, you will come to the impressive long driveway of Kasteel Nijenhuis.
 This long road, with trees on both sides, signals that you’re about to see something beautiful.
 And indeed, I found Kasteel Nijenhuis to be one of the most beautiful castles we saw on the cycling route.
 This castle is also privately owned, so you can only stop to take a photo.
 The garden and park surrounding the castle are open to the public.
 So, if you have more time, you can add a walk to your cycling route here as well.

-The end of the cycling route with children
+The end of this cycling route in Twente with kids

 For the last part of the route, we cycled through forests and past fields, meadows, and farms.
 This section of the route offers a beautiful view of the landscape of the Twente region.
 In this part of the route, you first encounter Kasteel Weldam.
 This castle is not open to visitors, but you can pay to visit its gardens.
 The 6th castle, Havezate Wegdam, is located on the estate of Kasteel Weldam.

 After Havezate Wegdam, we passed a watermill.
 This is one of the few remaining working watermills in the Netherlands.
-For us, the watermill was the final sight of this cycling route around Diepenheim in Twente.
+For us, the watermill was the final sight of this cycling route around Diepenheim.
 It was time to go back to our campsite.

 How to get there